Okay, so you got interested in chess. But sometimes, the chess terms might come in your way and confuse you a lot.

 Pawn Promotion

-When a pawn reaches the last rank (8th rank) on the other side then the player can replace it with either the queen, knight, rook, or bishop of the same color and this is known as pawn promotion.
+When a pawn reaches the last rank (8th rank) on the other side the player can replace it with either the queen, knight, rook, or bishop of the same color, and this is known as pawn promotion.
 A pawn can’t be promoted to a king.

 You can read more about the pawn promotion here.